-Mr. Berwick has been President of Berwick-Pacific Corporation, a real estate development company, for more than the past five years.
-He is Chairman Emeritus of California Healthcare System.

-Mr. Messmer has been Chairman of the Board since 1988 and Chief Executive Officer since 1987.
-From 1985 through 2004 he served as President.

-Ms. Novogradac has been president of Novogradac Investment Company, a private real estate investment company that invests in residential rental properties, land development opportunities and light industrial commercial assets, since 2001.
-From 1990 to 2001, Ms. Novogradac held various positions with the Company, including Senior Vice President and Controller.

-Mr. Pace is a retired partner and managing director of Goldman, Sachs & Co.
-He was with Goldman Sachs for over twenty years and held numerous senior leadership positions with that firm.

-Mr. Richman has been a Consultant to Deloitte Tax, LLP since 2008.
+- Mr. Berwick has been President of Berwick-Pacific Corporation, a real estate development company, for more than the past five years.
+He is Chairman Emeritus of California Healthcare System. - Mr. Messmer has been Chairman of the Board since 1988 and Chief Executive Officer since 1987.
+From 1985 through 2004 he served as President. - Mr. Morial has been President and CEO of the National Urban League, the largest historic civil rights organization in the United States, since 2003.
+From 1994 to 2002, he served as Mayor of the City of New Orleans.
+Mr. Morial also served on the independent advisory board of the Company's Protiviti Inc. subsidiary from 2009 until his election to the Board in March 2016. - Ms. Novogradac has been president of Novogradac Investment Company, a private real estate investment company that invests in residential rental properties, land development opportunities and light industrial commercial assets, since 2001.
+From 1990 to 2001, Ms. Novogradac held various positions with the Company, including Senior Vice President and Controller. - Mr. Pace is a retired partner and managing director of Goldman, Sachs & Co.
+He was with Goldman Sachs for over twenty years and held numerous senior leadership positions with that firm. - Mr. Richman has been a Consultant to Deloitte Tax, LLP since 2008.
 From 2001 to 2008, he was a Principal with Deloitte Tax, LLP.
 Prior to 2001 he was a senior partner with O'Melveny & Myers LLP, a law firm.
 Mr. Richman also served as a director of the Company from 1994 through 2001.

-Mr. Waddell has been Vice Chairman of the Board since 1999, President since 2004 and Chief Financial Officer since 1988.
-He served as Treasurer from 1987 until 2004.
+Mr. Waddell has been Vice Chairman of the Board since 1999, President since 2004 and Chief Financial Officer since 1988, He served as Treasurer from 1987 until 2004.